 13. Spend Quality Time Together

-Make a goal to spend quality time with your family.
-If possible, keep phones and gadgets put away when you are at home so as to maximize your family time.
+Make a goal to spend quality time with your family on a regular basis.
+If possible, reduce screen time when you are at home so as to maximize your family time even if it’s just during family meals.

 14. Create Time for Each Family Member